jonashackt/firefly-iii-ops/README.md

 ```

-## Automatically Backup to Cloud Provider using cron & Google Drive
+## Automatically encrypted backups to Cloud Provider using openssl, rclone, systemd Timers & Google Drive

 Backing up your database is great, but you should also place the backups on another machine to mitigate hardware failure.

-If you want to use your Google Drive, you can use [this description here to connect your Gnome Desktop to your Drive](https://github.com/jonashackt/mac-to-linux/blob/main/README.md#google-drive-desktop-file-sync).
+But right before uploading our backups to a Cloud Provider, we should encrypt them.

 ### Encrypting the `.tar` with openssl